hmakelin/gisnav/README.md

 purpoes of the software, and map matching is seen as a complementary and improvmenet, but not a replacement for GNSS as navigation solution.

+Guiding Principles

 * Complement and improve existing systems and GNSS (GPS) specifically, do not aim to replace them
+* Prioritize maintainability, scalability and future-proofing over premature optimization
+* Visual inputs should be sufficient after initial setup, although other inputs can be used
+* *Autonomous landing at unprepared sites* and *Easy Access Rules for Unmanned Aircraft Systems* (backup navigation) type commercial use cases in mind

+Following constraints:
 * Favorable operating terrain is strongly featured urban and semi-urban areas and traffic corridors (roads), not featureless natural terrain
-* Prioritize maintainability, scalability and future-proofing over premature optimization
-* Discover a future-proof architecture that can later be optimized
 * Monocular stabilized camera (gimbal required)
-* Drone or UAV size, flight altitude is not constrained, assume velocity low enough for commercial GNSS receivers to work
+* Drone or UAV size, flight altitude or velocity constrained only to such degree that allows *commercial* GNSS receivers to work, national defense may be pioneering but the solutions people will want to use will be funded commercially first

 As of now, `gisnav` is intended for simulation only, and tries to make it easy to swap in newer algorithms.